ATAGI (Australian Technical Advisory Group on Immunisation)

 - consult with the National Immunisation Committee (NIC) on the content and format of the Australian Immunisation Handbook and associated implementation strategies

-- consult with the Communicable Diseases Network Australia (CDNA) and the Advisory Committee on the Safety of Vaccines (ACSOV) on matters relating to the implementation of immunisation policies, procedures and vaccine safety.
+- consult with the Communicable Diseases Network Australia (CDNA) and the Advisory Committee on Vaccines (ACV) on matters relating to the implementation of immunisation policies, procedures and vaccine safety.

 ATAGI meets three times a year and provides bulletins detailing the important outcomes from the meeting.(see resources)